catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

 of your database instances.
 These include configuring who has access to your instances, managing the size and flavor of your instances and how to activate and track the logging of your instances.
-This section follows on from the previous example in 'creating your database' It references the instance that was made in that example.
+This section follows on from the previous example in 'creating your database.'
+It references the instance that was made in that example.

 ******************